Feed-in tariff: China

 The Renewable Energy Law came into force in 2006 and brought about the first Feed-in tariff mechanism for renewable power in China.

 As of August 2011, a national solar tariff was issued at about US$0.15 per kWh.

-China set a tariff for new onshore wind power plants in a move to help struggling project operators to realize profits.
-The National Development and Reform Commission (NDRC), the country's economic planning agency, announced four categories of onshore wind projects which, according to region, will be able to apply for the tariffs.
-Areas with better wind resources will have lower tariffs while those with lower outputs will be able to access more generous tariffs.
+China has implemented a tariff system for new onshore wind power plants aimed at supporting struggling project operators and ensuring profitability.
+The National Development and Reform Commission (NDRC), the country's economic planning agency, introduced four tariff categories for onshore wind projects, categorized by region.
+Areas with more favorable wind resources will have lower tariffs, while regions with lower output will benefit from more generous tariffs.

-The tariffs are set at 0.51 yuan (US$0.075, GBP 0.05), 0.54 yuan, 0.58 yuan, and 0.61 yuan.
-These represent a significant premium on the average rate of 0.34 yuan per kilowatt-hour paid to coal-fired electricity generators.
+The tariffs are set at 0.51 yuan (US$0.075, £0.05), 0.54 yuan, 0.58 yuan, and 0.61 yuan per kilowatt-hour.
+These rates represent a significant premium compared to the average rate of 0.34 yuan per kilowatt-hour paid to coal-fired electricity generators.